Achievements

 ———-

-(Australian Copyright Act 1968 applies.
+(The South Lawson Park Bushcare Group website, including text and analysis, is managed by Peter Ardill.
+Australian Copyright Act 1968 applies.
 Text, media and all other contents of this site are subject to copyright.
-Many thanks to the members of South Lawson Park Bushcare Group, our BMCC Bushcare Officer and Second Minutes Hours Productions for their contributions to this website.
-The South Lawson Park Bushcare Group website is managed by Peter Ardill)
+Many thanks to the members of South Lawson Park Bushcare Group, BMCC Bushcare Officer and Second Minutes Hours Productions for their contribution of images to this website)